-One key decision you need to make as a business owner is figuring out which business structure will best serve you and your company.
-The majority of U.S. businesses—about three-quarters of them—choose to be sole proprietors.
+Before you start raising capital, you’ll need to make a key decision as a business owner.
+You’ll need to figure out which form of business will best serve you and your company.
+The majority of U.S. businesses—about three-quarters of them—choose a sole proprietorship.

-Given today’s challenging economic climate with COVID-19, it’s important to weigh the pros and cons of all the business structures, because they can affect the options you have available (such as your ability to find investors and attract customers), how much you spend to run your business, how you pay taxes, and how legally protected you are.
+Given today’s challenging economic climate with COVID-19, it’s important to weigh the pros and cons of all the business structures.
+Choosing the right business structure can affect your ability to find investors and attract customers.
+It also impacts how much you spend to run your business, how you pay taxes and how legally protected you are.

 Read on to learn more about the ins and outs of being a sole proprietor.

-At the same time, a sole proprietorship is by far the simplest type of business to start and operate because you don’t have to jump through all the hoops that incorporation entails, such as filing paperwork annually with your state and complying with the procedural rules of incorporation.
+At the same time, a sole proprietorship is by far the simplest type of business to start and operate.
+This is because you don’t have to jump through all the hoops that incorporation entails, such as filing paperwork annually with your state and complying with the procedural rules of incorporation.

 There are several key traits that set sole proprietorships apart from other types of business structures:

 - Simplicity: Compared to other types of business structures, sole proprietors are generally required to file very little (if any) paperwork with their state government or adhere to particular protocols.

 - Affordability: A sole proprietorship is typically the least expensive type of business to start and operate due to the limited amount of reporting required.
 By comparison, if you form a limited liability company (LLC) or S Corp, you typically must pay a state filing fee that can range anywhere from $50 to $500 and may owe annual or ongoing state fees.